 Summer is over and the maintenance of our beloved ship is in need of some extra pair of hands!
 If you have time to spend, and love the dark and musky fragrance of tar?

 About Götheborg of Sweden

 It’s not easy to build an 18th-century ship in full 1:1 scale without the help of any original drawings.
 It doesn’t make it any easier when solely using the tools, building methods and materials of that time.
 In addition to that, the ship has to fulfil today’s safety requirements from authorities.
 However, sometimes, impossible dreams grow wings and take flight.
-Götheborg was, during its expeditions, the largest sailing wooden ship in the world.
+Götheborg is the largest ocean-going wooden sailing ship in the world.

 Length & width

 The keel of the new Götheborg was laid 11 June 1995.
 This had been preceded by several years of preparation, and much more work was yet to come before the construction of the new ship could commence one year later.
 The three materials of the keel that were placed on the keel blocks are the largest parts present in the hull – the oak logs weighed about ten tonnes before the materials were cut out.